How much does it cost?

 How many awards are there?

 You can enter for 13 awards covering every business area.
 Winners of these awards categories will be recognised as particularly strong in that area of business.
-In addition, there is a People’s Champion Award and the Startups Business of the Year Award, both of which cannot be applied for directly.
+In addition, there is a People’s Champion Award and The Start Up Loans Start-up of the Year Award, both of which cannot be applied for directly.

 What can we get out of it?